innovativeenterprises/innovative-enterprises/docs/01-idea-generation/03-problem-statement.md

 ## 3. Proposed Solution
 *A high-level summary of how your product/service will address the problem.*

-innovative-enterprises will build a comprehensive, AI-powered business services platform that acts as a digital operating system for Omani SMEs.
+Innovative Enterprises will build a comprehensive, AI-powered business services platform that acts as a digital operating system for Omani SMEs.
 The platform will feature a suite of interconnected hubs (Sanad Hub, Business Hub), a team of specialized AI agents to automate tasks, and a secure digital E-Briefcase, providing a one-stop solution for digital transformation, operational efficiency, and business growth.

 ## 4. Evidence of the Problem
 *Include any data, user quotes, market research, or anecdotes that validate the problem's existence.*